Skip to main content

 Use the Slack app in User Choice

-If you have configured Slack as described in Configure Slack for Cloud SOAR, you can set a playbook’s User Choice to be answered by Slack.
+If you have configured Slack as described in Configure Slack for Cloud SOAR, you can set a playbook’s user choice to be answered by Slack.

 1. Run a playbook with a User Choice action.
 The following example shows a simple playbook with two available answers: Close Incident and Investigate.
 Notice that the option Answer By Slack is enabled.